 to be a general timezone converter.

-- If a date is specified but no time, then the time is taken to be 2AM, local
+- If a date is specified but no time, then the time is taken to be 2AM.

 2AM on the specificed day.
 In practice, this seems highly unlikely to be

 significant.
-The use of 2AM, rather than midnight, is so the user is less
+The use of 2AM, rather than midnight should reduce the likelihood

 under the GNU Public Licence, version 2.0.
 That means, essentially, that